thenaijagamer/natours/README.md

 - **Stunning Design:** The website boasts a modern and visually appealing design that captures the essence of the natural world.
 - **Engaging Animations:** Enjoy interactive animations that provide an immersive user experience.
-- **Layout Mastery:** I've used Flexbox and Grid to create responsive and adaptive layouts.
+- **Layout Mastery:** I've used Float and manual Grid to create responsive and adaptive layouts.
 - **Clean Code:** I've implemented the BEM methodology, making the CSS codebase organized and maintainable.
 - **Sass Integration:** I've leveraged Sass to make my stylesheets more efficient and maintainable.
+- **Cross Browser Compatiblity:**I've implemented cross browser compatiblity making sure that it works correctly and looks consistent across different web browsers, such as Chrome, Firefox, Safari, and Internet Explorer

 ## Usage

 You're more than welcome to explore this project for inspiration, learning, or reference.
 It's a testament to my journey, and I hope it inspires yours.
-Feel free to deploy the Natours website online to showcase your skills to the world.

 ## Contributing